Archive How Much Privacy Should a Teenager Have?

 • Enables your child to acquire skills needed for childhood

 Giving space and privacy helps your child go through the process of individuating themself from others more easily.
 This is an important part of stepping into adulthood.
-It’s part of letting your child step out of the nest so they realize that they’re separate from the nest, an individual being that can exist apart from the nest.
+It’s part of letting your child step out of the nest.
+They’ll realize they’re separate from the nest, an individual being that can exist apart from the nest.

-There’s nothing wrong with guiding your child and giving them advice like telling them they shouldn’t talk to strangers when they’re a kid.
-But as an adult people talk to strangers all the time.
+There’s nothing wrong with guiding your child and giving them advice like telling them they shouldn’t talk to strangers.
+However, adults talk to strangers all the time.
 This is an example of a skill that should be learned in adolescence.
-Other skills which are useful in adulthood such as rational thinking and metacognition also need opportunities to grow when your child is a teenager.
+Other skills useful in adulthood such as rational thinking and metacognition also need to grow during the teen years.
 Privacy allows them to experiment and make mistakes.

 Teenage boy lying on a couch using his phone